-The Office for Faculty Advancement supports faculty development through workshops, guides, and guidance on this website, and programming.
-Current programs include High Impact Course Redesign, bi-annual teaching conferences, and programming to support faculty scholarship.
-The Office for Faculty Advancement is supported by the Provost’s Office and is located on the third floor of Schmitt Hall.
+The Office for Faculty Advancement supports faculty development through in-person and online programming, a robust website, and a variety of faculty development workshops.
+Current programs include High Impact Course Redesign, bi-annual teaching conferences, reading groups on diversity, equity and inclusion, and programming to support faculty scholarship.
+The Office for Faculty Advancement is supported by the Provost’s Office and is located on the first floor of Sprague Library.

 Dr. Emily Isaacs, Professor in the Department of Writing Studies, has a long record of teaching, scholarship and service at Montclair State University, most recently as Interim Associate Dean for Academic Affairs, College of Science and Mathematics, Assistant to the Provost for Special Projects, and Associate Dean for Academic Affairs, College of Humanities and Social Sciences.
 Previously she served a term as English Department Chair and for some years as Director of the University Writing Program where she led the Program to national prominence.

 Dr. Isaacs has recently published Writing at the State U: Instruction and Administration at 106 U.S. Comprehensive Universities (2018) and Intersections: Writing Academically with Catherine Keohane (2017).
 In addition to another book, she has published numerous articles and delivered many conference presentations on teaching writing, writing programming in public higher education, and challenges in higher education.
 She represents MSU to the APLU Personalized Learning Collaborative which is exploring the application of adaptive teaching methodologies to a range of undergraduate courses nationwide.